JBader89/PlugBot/README.md

 .props - Makes the bot give props to the user.
 .skip - Makes the bot skip the current song.
 .track - Returns Last.fm info about the current song.
-.wiki - Returns wikipedia article summary of a given query with .define [givenWord].
+.wiki - Returns Wikipedia article summary of a given query with .define [givenWord].
 .woot - Makes the bot cast an upvote.